wengchenyang1/premerge/README.md

 2. **Run the Setup Script**

+    On Linux/macOS:

     ```sh
     bash ./premerge/setup.sh
     ```

+    On Windows:

+    ```bat
+    premerge\setup.bat
+    ```

-    The `setup.sh` script will set up necessary configurations, such as copying template config files for linting and formatting to the root folder (if there are not any).
+    The setup script will set up necessary configurations, such as copying template config files for linting and formatting to the root folder (if there are not any).

 ## Usage